 Whole hemp seeds are great sources of fiber in addition to the health benefits of the inner hemp hearts.
-However, for some uses, you'll want to remove the shells and just keep the hemp hearts.
+However, for some recipes, you’ll want to remove the shells and just keep the hemp hearts.

 While shelled hemp seeds are available (hemp hearts), whole hemp seeds often cost less, especially if you’re buying in bulk.
 Shelling at home also allows you to process some seeds while leaving others whole for different uses.